mmckechney/SqlBuildManager/README.md

 [Command line reference](docs/commandline.md)

-1. From a DACPAC file using the `sbm scriptextract` command.
-This method leverages a DACPAC that was created against your "Platinum Database" (why platinum? because it's even more precious than gold!).
-The Platinum database should have the schema that you want all of your other databases to look like. (don't have a DACPAC created, don't worry, you can create one with the `sbm dacpac` command)

-2. From various sources using `sbm create`.
+1. From various sources using `sbm create`.
 There are four sub-commands to help create an SBM package:

    - `fromscripts` - Creates an SBM package or SBX project file from a list of scripts (type is determined by file extension: .sbm or .sbx)
    - `fromdiff` - Creates an SBM package from a calculated diff between two databases (you provide the server and database names, and it connects them them and generates the diff scripts)